jeremyBanks/banksh/ideas/stop-ignoring-errors-in-bash.md

   [gallery]: https://github.com/koalaman/shellcheck/blob/master/README.md#user-content-gallery-of-bad-code
   [SC2035]: https://github.com/koalaman/shellcheck/wiki/SC2035

 Errors happen.
 Even if we write a perfect program, it might be provided with invalid input, or unexpectedly disconnected from the network.
-The key to writing reliable software isn't to prevent all errors, but to ensure that all errors are handled in a predictible way.
+The key to writing reliable software isn't to prevent all errors, but to ensure that all errors are handled in a predictable way.

 Bash does not enforce precise error handling.
 In fact, by default it simply ignores most errors.
 However, with a bit of care it is possible to write robust, reliable scripts that keep you and your users happy.
 Here are some error handling practices to keep in mind.